hphelion/documentation/devplatform/stackato/user/deploy/stackatoyml.html.md

 Syntax: \<int\>G or \<float\>G - Memory in gigabytes. eg. 1.5G or 2G

-If not specified, user may be prompted during `helion push`{.docutils .literal}.
+If not specified, user may be prompted during `helion push`.
 Can also be specified on the command line (eg.
 `helion push --mem 256M`).

 Example: